Most criminal cases are settled in court before trial. Most criminal cases that make it to trial, are tried by a jury.

 - Small children who are not a party to the action should not be brought to the trial unless requested by your attorney.

-- Treat all persons in the courtroom with respect, even if you don't like them.
+- Treat all persons in the courtroom with respect, even if you do not like them.

 - Be serious and polite at all times.